 (Starting salary will be $7,599.00 per month)

 Health/Dental/Vision benefits program

 Choice of Annual Leave or Sick/Vacation Leave

 Basic Life and AD&D Insurance

 Long Term Disability Program (employee paid/optional)

 Group Legal Plan (employee paid/optional)

 The Judicial Council of California Is an Equal Opportunity Employer.

-To better assess the qualifications of each applicant, please provide a response to the following questions.
-Please indicate for which employer you performed these functions.
-Your answers should not exceed a total of three pages:
+To better assess the qualifications of each applicant, please provide a response to the following questions:

 1. Describe your prior experience in construction industry, including conducting construction inspection.